Artificial Intelligence is everywhere, reshaping how we live and work.

 1. Empathy in the Workplace: Why AI Can’t Replace Human Connection

-Think about the last time you had to call customer care and ended up with a chatbot instead.
+Consider the last time you had to call customer care and were directed to a chatbot instead.
+A chatbot may have given correct answers, but did you feel understood?

 After all, human connection is what builds trust among teammates, no matter how advanced AI becomes.